New Garmin Features: Cycling Ability, Course Demands, Power Guide, Nutrition and Hydration Guidance

 Source: via @JohnW

 A new leak from a trusted source has confirmed that Garmin will soon have new and improved cycling features.
-The significant changes cover two main areas: enhancing Garmin’s understanding of your cycling ability and applying that to comprehensive event-day advice covering new factors.
+The significant changes fall into two main areas: enhancing Garmin’s understanding of your cycling ability and applying it to comprehensive event-day advice that accounts for new factors.

-The new features help you better understand how your power capabilities match the course demand by including your tailored anaerobic capacity, aerobic capacity, and endurance capabilities, adding far more nuance than an FTP-based approach.
-This then impacts the race day recommendations for your fuelling strategy.
-Additionally, race day weather is used to build a hydration strategy.
+The new features help you better understand how your power capabilities align with the course demands by incorporating your tailored anaerobic, aerobic, and endurance capacities, adding far more nuance than Garmin’s FTP-based approach.
+This, in turn, impacts the race-day recommendations for your fuelling strategy.
+Additionally, race-day weather is used to develop a hydration strategy.

 Cycling Ability (2023)